-IDOC policies Employee Investigations & Disciplines (AD-PR-13), Major Discipline Report Procedures (IO-RD-03), the IDOC website, PREA-01, PREA-02, PREA-03 and PREA-04 were reviewed and address the requirements of this standard.
-Policy requires administrative or criminal investigations to be completed on all allegations of sexual abuse/sexual harassment.
-All investigations that involve PREA issues are sent to the PREA Coordinator who refers the matter to the lowa Inspector General, who will assign an investigator.
+IDOC policies Employee Investigations & Disciplines (AD-PR-13), Major Discipline Report Procedures (IO-RD-03), the IDOC website, PREA-01, PREA-02, PREA-03, and PREA-04 were reviewed and address the requirements of this standard.
+The policy requires administrative or criminal investigations to be completed on all allegations of sexual abuse/sexual harassment.
+All investigations that involve PREA referrals are sent directly to IGO for assignment, who will assign an investigator.
 Administrative investigations are routinely assigned for completion by the trained investigators at the facility.
-Criminal investigations are referred to an outside agency such as the Division of Criminal Investigation, Law Enforcement, an IG investigator and/or the County Attorney, depending upon the circumstances of the referral.
+Criminal investigations may be completed by a facility investigator or are referred to an outside agency such as the Division of Criminal Investigation, Law Enforcement, an IG investigator and/or the County Attorney, depending upon the circumstances of the referral.
 A review of the investigative files of cases opened during the past 12 months alleging sexual abuse or sexual harassment was conducted.
-During the audit period, there were a total of seven allegations (none criminal) of sexual abuse.
-The allegations reported by each offender involved offender-on-offender sexual abuse/sexual harassment.
+During the audit period, there were a total of seventy-one allegations (of the 71, three were referred as possibly criminal) of sexual abuse.
+The allegations reported by offenders involved offender-on-offender and staff-on-offender sexual abuse/sexual harassment.
 None of the cases required forensic evidence collection by a SANE service provider in the community.
-Two investigations were determined to be unsubstantiated, three were substantiated, one was unfounded, and one was open.
-All completed investigations were closed promptly and thoroughly and were well documented.
-Agency policy requires all allegations of sexual abuse or sexual harassment referred for criminal investigation to be documented and published on its website.
-A review of training documents confirmed that all investigators received instruction in conducting sexual assault investigations in a confinement setting.
-Interviews with the Warden, PCM and one investigator, as well as an examination of policy, the training curriculum, all investigation files, the agency's website and other supporting documentation, confirm the facility's compliance with this standard.
+Twenty-three investigations were determined to be unsubstantiated, seventeen were substantiated, thirty-one were unfounded and two were still open.
+All completed investigations were closed promptly, were thorough and were well documented.
+Agency policy requires all allegations of sexual abuse or sexual harassment referred for a criminal investigation to be documented and published on its website.
+A review of training documents confirmed that all investigators received instruction in conducting sexual assault/abuse investigations in a confinement setting.
+Interviews with the Warden, PCM, and two investigators, as well as an examination of policy, the training curriculum, forty investigation files, the agency's website, and other supporting documentation, confirm the facility's compliance with this standard.